TritonDataCenter/sdc-amon/README.md

 - Ability to disable a monitor.
 - Ability for customer to set a maintenance window on a monitor (alert suppression for a pre-defined period of time).
-  Q: How about for a customer to set a maint window on "all my monitors"?
 - Ability for operator to set a maintenance window on a CN and on the whole cloud.
 This would disable alerts to operator.
   Q:    Disable alerts to customers?
-How about it adds a "BTW, this is during a maint window" ps to each alert?
+How about it adds a "BTW, this is during a
+        maint window" ps to each alert?
+To do this I think we should require an explicit operator action to allow that.
+I.e. a "notifyCustomers=true" boolean on the maint window or something.
+Bletch.
+Punt for now.
+  Q:    If op sets maint on CN-3, for example, there is no way to know to
+        disable a "ping" monitor that is running on CN-2 to check a zone on CN-3.... unless we add "target_machine" field or something for these purposes.
+Might be reasonable in the UI because the user would start with the target machine: "Add ping check to this machine.
+Run it from this other machine."
+Do we need this?
 - Amon Master API integrated into Cloud API.
 - Integration of Monitor management into AdminUI and Portal.
 - Upgradable amon system.